-On November 9th 1641 Maren Spliid (Splids) was burned at the stake at the Gallows Hill near Ribe.
+On November 9th 1641 Maren Spliid (Splids) was burned at the stake on the Gallows Hill near Ribe.
 Maren was the best known victim for persecutions of witches in Denmark.

-The Gallows Hill in Ribe is nowadays a lovely spot for a walk in a wood
+The Gallows Hill in Ribe is nowadays a lovely spot for a walk in the wood

-"Here lived Tailor Laurids Splid, whose poor wife Maren on the 9th of November 1641 was accused of witchcraft and burned at a fire at the Gallows Hills near Ribe"
+"Here lived Tailor Laurids Splid, whose poor wife Maren on the 9th of November 1641 was accused of witchcraft and burned at a fire on the Gallows Hills near Ribe"